-The organisation's mandate is to promote youth education for Africans in the Diaspora as well as Europeans with African descent.
-Gender equality is also another chapter in AYF 's mandate with a view to mobilising and developing the talents of the youth to contribute meaningfully to national and global development.
+The organization’s mandate is to promote youth education for Africans in the Diaspora as well as Europeans with African descent.
+Gender equality is also another chapter in AYF 's mandate with a view to mobilizing and developing the talents of the youth to contribute meaningfully to national and global development.
 A concept which will motivate the youth to begin their own enterprises particularly in the informal sectors, other than migrating to other countries.
-The Organisation specialises in training business and entrepreneurial skills through the help of Local Business Institutions.
-AYF promotes self awareness, researches development conditions in African countries, analyses favourable conditions for development and participation of the youth in a full social and secured life.
+The organization specializes in training business and entrepreneurial skills through the help of Local Business Institutions.
+AYF promotes self-awareness, researches development conditions in African countries, analyses favorable conditions for development and participation of the youth in a full social and secured life.

 African Capacity Building Foundation